cyclus/cyclus/INSTALL.rst

   python install.py

-If you successfully followed the instruction above cyclus binanry have been generated and be placed in the  ``.local/`` in your home directory.
+If you successfully followed the instruction above cyclus binary have been generated and be placed in the  ``.local/`` in your home directory.
 You need to had ``~/.local/bin`` to the bottom of your ``$PATH``:
 .. code-block:: bash